-There are several species located in Siskiyou County that demand further protection under CESA.
+There are several species located in Shasta County that have been listed as threatened or endangered under CESA.
 Pursuant to CESA, the County is required to obtain a state incidental take permit (ITP) prior to engaging in activities that would result in the incidental take of CESA listed species.
 As noted above, Wildlife Services' activities have resulted in the unintentional take of thousands of mammals of at least 20 different taxa, many of which are listed as threatened or endangered either federally or in certain states.
-As explained below, Wildlife Services' use of traps and poisons have a high likelihood of taking non-target species, including listed species, due to the indiscriminate nature of those methodologies.
+Wildlife Services' use of traps and poisons have a high likelihood of taking non-target species, including listed species, due to the indiscriminate nature of those methodologies.
 Therefore, if the County elects to continue to contract with Wildlife Services for lethal wildlife control activities, the County must apply for and receive one or more ITPs from the California Department of Fish and Wildlife.